 He indecently touched the developing girls while coaching their routines.
-Ferris was often present while the girls changed; he once locked a girl in a toilet cubicle in the staff room and forced her to perform oral sex on him.
+Ferris was often present while the girls changed and subjected several students to incidents of digital penetration.

 Seven victims told the Armidale District Court in 2016 that Ferris robbed their childhoods, caused a lifetime of blaming themselves and lived a nightmare in secret for decades.

 “What he did to me was disgusting and it was wrong on every level; it was illegal and immoral,” an emotional victim, now over 50, told the court.

 Another was diagnosed with PTSD as a child after being abused at the school.

 Ferris apologised to his victims in court and admitted he knew his behaviour was wrong.
 However, he also stated he “did not have the ability to stop” and submitted medical reports to the court.

 In 2016, Ferris was sentenced to ten years in prison for the abuse of the eight girls.
 His paedophile coworker, Ian Berryman, committed suicide before appearing in court in 2015.